How the rising cost of better education is falling on college students 1

 Why it subjects: Palestinian officials say the delegation’s individuals instructed Trump’s aides that any pass by using the President regarding Jerusalem — either shifting the U.S. Embassy there or recognizing the metropolis as Israel’s capital — could kill any opportunity for a future peace initiative using Trump.

-Corey Lewandowski, former Trump campaign supervisor, and David Bossie, a pinnacle aide, display the Trump campaign’s roller coaster of their upcoming book “Let Trump Be Trump,” in step with the Washington Post, which acquired an improved copy of the e-book.
+Corey Lewandowski, former Trump campaign supervisor, and David Bossie, a pinnacle aide, display the Trump campaign’s roller coaster of their upcoming book “Let Trump Be Trump,” in step with the Washington Post, which acquired an improved e-book copy.

 Emails amongst top officers in President Trump’s transition suggest that Michael Flynn was in touch with top individuals of the transition group before and after he had a phone call with Russian ambassador Sergey Kislyak discussing sanctions, the New York Times reports, mentioning emails “provided or described” to the paper.